Pregnancy and Sunscreen Use

 But we could refine that a little more.

 1. Look for something that is specifically non nano.
-Nano minerals, especially, titanium have been detected in the placenta, so would be good to stay clear from nano materials.
+Nano filters, especially, titanium have been detected in the placenta, so would be good to stay clear from nano materials.

 2. Look for sunscreens that are free of silicones and other microplastics, exposure in the placenta to these chemical agents have been reported to have potential consequences on long term health.
 Silicones can be relatively easily identified by names ending with ‘cone’, ‘conol', ‘silane’ or ‘siloxane’.

-3. Ideally use a durable sunscreen, which does not need to be reapplied every 8 hours.
+3. Ideally use a durable sunscreen, which does not need to be reapplied every 2 to 3 hours.
 This way you end up using less product per day, which translates to the least possible exposure for your baby.

 4. Avoid fragrances and additives in your sunscreen and stick to straightforward sunscreens, with a lesser number of total ingredients.
 Our early research has shown that number of allergens in a sunscreen increases with increasing number of ingredients.

-5. Avoid botanical ingredients and essential oils where possible.
+5. Avoid essential oils where possible.
 Some of them are photosensitizers and may be counterproductive.
 For example, lemon oil seems so natural and simple to understand but is a very well known photosensitizer with known phototoxicity.

-6. Between zinc and titanium, choose titanium for its ability to cover UVA and visible light more effectively.
-These two parts of the solar spectrum are specifically known to cause pigmentation in our skin types.
-And zinc oxide is a better choice here.
+6. Between zinc, titanium and bemotrizinol, choose zinc or bemotrizinol for its ability to cover UVA more effectively.
+This part of the solar spectrum is specifically known to cause pigmentation in our skin types.
+And zinc oxide or bemotrizinol is a better choice here.

 More sunscreen topics for you to explore: